danoventa/CrackingTheCodingInterview/USER_GUIDE.md

 ### Opening a Notebook
 There are several ways to open a notebook in nteract:

-1. From the menu:
+- From the menu:
 ```
   File
     ⮑  Open
-          ⮑  Open
 ```
-2. Double-click a notebook file :tada::  ***Note: currently this works only in macOS***

-3. From the Command Line (assuming you have shell commands installed), run `nteract notebook.ipynb`:

 *Keyboard shortcut ⌘O on macOS and Ctrl-O on Windows/Linux*

+- Double-click a notebook file :tada:  ***Note: currently this works only in macOS***

+- From the Command Line (assuming you have shell commands installed), run `nteract notebook.ipynb`:

 ### Saving a Notebook